okeeffed/cheat-sheets/WP-PC-Cheat-Sheet.md

 # WP PRES COMPANY CHEAT SHEET

-## FAQ
+## WPPRES-1: FAQ

 **Q: Adjust get_posts posts_per_page for a data["term"] request**

 A: Add it as an argument in twig or create a custom function adjusting the posts_per_page.
+You can pass any get_posts properties as arguments here.

 **Q: Where can I find what I need?**

 A: Check against the staging website if it is up to grab things like taxonomies, types, and to figure out the layout.

-## Custom Type Relationships
+## WPPRES-2: Custom Type Relationships

 ```php
 // in author-articles.php